Meet the Governors

 Stuart Lyle

-I was very pleased to be elected as a Harrison governor in January 2023, with a specific role as a Curriculum governor.
-I also sit on the Finance and Resources Committee.
+I was very pleased to be elected as a Harrison governor in January 2023, immediately joining the Finance and Resources Committee.
 This has given me an incredible insight into the operational aspects of how the school is run.
-In my day job, I am an analyst for the Ministry of Defence.
+I was briefly the Curriculum Governor before becoming the Chair in January 2025.

 I became a governor in order to give something back to the school and community which has given so much to my family.
 My daughter is a former pupil at Harrison and my son is currently a pupil here, so it is an honour to contribute more directly into the school.
 It is remarkable to see the amount of thought, work and caring that is put into every facet of the school life by all of the staff for the benefit of every pupil.